-Before dialing, the APN (Access Point Name) should be set correctly and the module should attach with the base station.
+Before dialing, ensure that the APN (Access Point Name) is set correctly and the cellular module has attach with the base station.

-Unlock the PIN code if SIM locked by a PIN code Use cell_mgmt sim_status to check SIM card status and use cell_mgmt unlock_pin <PIN> to unlock SIM card if "SIM-PIN"
+Unlock the PIN code if the SIM is locked using a PIN code.
+Use the cell\mgmt sim\status command to check the SIM card status and the cell\mgmt unlock pin <PIN> command to unlock the SIM card if a SIM PIN is set.